-Boyette leveraged various tools, including Esri Business Analyst Online (Esri), to collect comprehensive demographic and economic data for Arkansas.
+Boyette leveraged various tools, including Esri Business Analyst Online (Esri), to collect comprehensive demographic and economic data for Arkansas, including the counties in the ACNW service area.
 Esri offers enhanced public data and estimates for the current year, along with projections five years forward, giving Arkansas Children's access to deeper detail than is available in the public domain.

 The CHNA team identified and analyzed other child health data sources from local, state and national organizations.
 These sources included national data sets and reports that compile data sets, such as the Annie E. Casey Foundation's KIDS COUNT Data Center; the Centers for Disease Control and Prevention (CDC); the CDC Youth Risk Behavior Surveillance System (YRBSS); United Health Foundation's America's Health Rankings Annual Report and Health of Women and Children Report; Health Resources and Services Administration (HRSA) National Survey of Children's Health (NSCH); United for ALICE (Asset Limited, Income Constrained, Employed); and University of Wisconsin and Robert Wood Johnson Foundation County Health Rankings.
 The team accessed data specific to children's health needs and, in limited cases, used adult data to assist in developing a clear picture of particular issues.
+The team gathered and analyzed county-specific data for the 15 counties defined as the ACNW community where possible.